w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ## Synchronous Backing

-Before diving into asynchronous backing it is important to understand what synchronous backing is and what its main limitations are.
+Before diving into asynchronous backing, it is important to understand what synchronous backing is and what its main limitations are.

 :::info What is backing?

-**Backing** refers to the process in which a parablock is verified by a subset of validators who determine the blocks validity.
-It is an important step in the validation process for parablocks, as it is the first line of defense in ensuring valid state transitions are taking place.
-Validators who back the parablock put their stake at risk, and if the block is later found to be invalid, those validators are slashed.
+**Backing** refers to the process in which a parablock is verified by a subset of validators who determine the block’s validity.
+It is an important step in the validation process for parablocks, as it is the first line of defense in ensuring valid state transitions.
+Validators who back the parablock put their stake at risk, and if the block is later found invalid, those validators are slashed.

 :::